Skip to main content

 If students have difficulty opening downloaded tutorials, make sure that they've unzipped the downloaded project folder in the correct spot.
 Check to see that they've added the unzipped project folder to the Unity folder located on their computer.
 The Unity folder is often found in the Documents folder.
 Unzipped tutorial project folders must be added to the Unity folder before they can be added/opened in Unity Hub.

-Issues with tutorials when using a different version of Unity:
+Issues with tutorials when using a different version of Unity

 1. Add the downloaded project folder to Unity Hub under the Projects tab.

-3. If the Unity version required to open a project isn't installed on the computer, the project list will appear with an alert
+3. If the Unity version required to open a project isn't installed on the computer, the project list will appear with an alert:

-triangular warning sign showing in Unity Hub
+Animated GIF demonstrating the triangular warning sign showing in Unity Hub when an Editor version is missing

 4. Click on the alert and follow the on-screen prompts to install the correct version of Unity